By TONY SEED

 MEG Energy Inc.

-Formed just 11 years ago, MEG is closely connected to the Conservative Party, which champions the interests of the oil and gas monopolies: the late Peter Lougheed, Premier of Alberta from 1971 to 1985 and who was co-chair of the free trade lobby when the Free Trade Agreement was signed in 1988, was a member of its board.
+Formed just 11 years ago, MEG is closely connected to the Conservative Party, which champions the interests of the oil and gas monopolies.
+The late Peter Lougheed, Premier of Alberta from 1971 to 1985 and co-chair of the free trade lobby when the Free Trade Agreement was signed in 1988, was a member of its board.

 A major shareholder (24 per cent) in MEG is Warburg Pincus LLP, a U.S.-based investment firm that manages over $30-billion in private-equity assets globally.
 In the past two years, New York’s Warburg Pincus has invested in five other Canadian energy companies: Black Swan Energy, Canbriam Energy, Endurance Energy, Osum Oil Sands and Velvet Energy.

 The state-owned China National Offshore Oil Corporation (CNOOC) owns 14.8 per cent of MEG, purchased in April 2005.
 (Enbridge’s Northern Gateway pipeline aims to connect Chinese-owned oil sands production in Northern Alberta with refineries in China via the pipeline and oil tankers through Kitimat, BC.)
 CNOC has one seat on MEG’s board of directors. [i]

-This initiative to form such a “club” is in conformity with traditional cold war strategies elaborated by the Council on Foreign Relations, a U.S. sponsor of the HISF, of “forming elite regional opinion” and elite networks as a component part of subverting countries by the United States, and more recently codified by the Princeton Project on National Security (2004-06) [see appendix].
+This initiative to form such a “club” is in conformity with traditional cold war strategies elaborated by the Council on Foreign Relations, a U.S. sponsor of the HISF, of “forming elite regional opinion” and elite networks as a component part of subverting countries by the United States, and more recently codified by the Princeton Project on National Security (2004-06) (see appendix below).
 The HISF, initiated by the Washington-based German Marshall Fund in 2009, was the first such U.S. instrument floated in this country.
 Now it is tying to spawn another.
 The president of the German Marshall Fund, Craig Kennedy of Chicago, the base of Barrack Obama, was a principal participant in the Princeton Project.
 Anne-Marie Slaughter, co-director of the Princeton Project, director of the CIA-linked Woodrow Wilson Center and CFR member, was a featured speaker at the HISF in 2011 and 2012.
 The main theses of the Princeton Report formed part and parcel of the Obama presidential agenda.

 Energy as a weapon; nation wrecking